 Accomplishments – Quantitative

 Don’t try and tell your whole life story.
 Be concise and to the point.
-I have found that bullet points are most effective for most parts of your resume and lead with a solid action verb.
-Think accomplishments rather than duties, most people know what accountants, trainers and sales people do.
+I have found that bullet points are most effective for most parts of your resume, but make sure to lead with a solid action verb.
+Think accomplishments rather than duties.
+Most people know what accountants, trainers and sales people do.
 State what differences you made.
 Try to give quantifiable results of your accomplishments.

 Thumb Rule / Top of the Fold